Understanding the Factors That Shape Your Expat Health Insurance Cost

 - Find the best plan for your needs and budget

-Private or Public Healthcare
+Private vs Public Healthcare

 - Direct billing

-- Ability to choose a doctor
+- Ability to choose your doctor

 - Shorter waiting times for a consultation or operation

-- Better customer service
+- Better overall customer service

 Plans Covering Pre-existing Conditions Will Cost More